bro22002/cse210-05/README.md

 # cse210-05

 # Cycle
 Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
+Each player's trail grows as they move.
+Players try to maneuver so the opponent collides with their trail.

 ---
 ## Getting Started